Serbs in Chicago Protest Bombing

 An estimated 350,000 ethnic Serbs live in the Chicago area.
 Many of the demonstrators were bused downtown from the suburbs.

-To the protesters, Serbia and its province of Kosovo are one: ``Kosovo is Serbia,″ they chanted.
+To the protesters, Serbia and Kosovo are one: ``Kosovo is Serbia,″ they chanted.

 Demonstrators repeatedly expressed an allegiance to the United States but a hatred of what America was doing in the Balkans.

-``They’re killing innocent people.
+``They’re bombing schools in Belgrade.
+They’re killing innocent people.
 It’s shameful,″ said Lana Denic, 45, of suburban Northbrook. ``I love the United States.
 I love the American people.
 But I hate Clinton.
 I hate the government.″

 Vesna Mojsic, 14, has lived her entire life in the United States but visits relatives in Kosovo every summer.